 With lovely weather and the soothing sound of waves, San Diego is the perfect spot for sleeping in, especially if you’re in a super-comfortable home.
 Treat yourself to a 710 Beach Rental by calling 858-598-3137 and sleep in for brunch!

 San Diego is known for its amazing seafood and beautiful weather.
 Since the city is located right on the coast, most restaurants have ready access to plenty of fresh seafood.
-If you are looking into visiting this amazing city, make sure that you check out one of these hotspots for local cuisine.
+If you are looking into visiting this amazing city, make sure that you check out one of these San Diego restaurants for local cuisine.

 Recently featured on Food Network’s “Diners, Drive-Ins and Dives,” Hodad’s serves up huge, juicy, gourmet burgers without attitude.
 The atmosphere is dive-like with license plates and memorabilia lining the walls and blaring music to set the mood.
 They don’t care if you’re shoeless or shirtless (men only!) at this Ocean Beach location, as it’s THAT casual.
 If you’re lucky enough to grab a table, make sure not to linger, as a line snaking out the door is anxiously awaiting their burger heaven.
 Don’t forget to pair a beer or an awesome shake with your burger.
 This is definitely one of San Diego’s most famous restaurants.